cloudirector/BishopFramework/README.md

 > # BishopFramework
 > > ### A penetration testing framework built from the movie "Red Notice"
+> > this shit will NOT get worked on

 - [ ] Add Clips/Screenshots from movie
 - [ ] POC python code